 Perhaps a good term would be the resonance effect.
 In chemistry, a resonance structure is one of many representations of the same molecule.
 In our world, each object is a resonance structure, or representation, of the same mind.
 The resonance effect would then be the effect of one aspect of mind on the other.

 And now we can finally answer the question completely: Is the effectiveness of tapping a placebo effect?
 No. It's a resonance effect, as are all healing modalities.
 What makes tapping unique is that understanding its mechanism can help us further unlock the identity between mind and body.

-Anoop Kumar, MD, MM is an emergency physician in the Washington DC metro area.
-He is the author of the upcoming book Michelangelo's Medicine: How redefining the human body can transform health and reinvent healthcare.
+Anoop Kumar, MD, MM is an emergency physician in the Washington, DC metro area.
+He is the author of Michelangelo's Medicine: How redefining the human body will transform health and healthcare.